|

 In order to show off the growth and strength of

-Germany (the location had already been decided before Hitler's seizure of power in 1933).
+Germany (the location had already been decided before Hitler became Chancellor in 1933).

 The summer Olympics were held in Berlin, but first, in February, the IV.
 Winter Games were